 Home, But Not Alone

-Find out more at: Suffolk County Council - Home, But Not Alone
+Find out more: Suffolk County Council - Home But Not Alone

 Funding support and guidance

 West Suffolk Council already works with many voluntary community sector groups.

 We have made additional funding available through our councillor locality budgets and changed some of the rules so that we can get swifter support to some of the community groups emerging to respond to the COVID19 crisis.
 You can contact your local councillor to discuss: details on how to contact your councillor

 You can also contact our Families and Communities Team by emailing email@example.com who can also direct you to other funding sources and guidance.

 Community Action Suffolk - COVID-19 Response - Communities has a range of guides, toolkits, and useful information for community groups.
 It includes advice on handling cash and safeguarding.

 The Government’s new Coronavirus Community Support Fund opened for applications on 22 May 2020.